 In addition to self monitoring, full body skin examinations by a dermatologist are recommended once yearly.
 Patients with a history of melanoma should be examined every 6 months for the first 5 years following their diagnosis and then once a year thereafter.

 Who should get skin checks or cancer screenings?

 Anyone with a personal or family history of skin cancer or atypical moles.
 Anyone who has had a moderate amount of sun exposure during their life.
 Anyone with a history of blistering sunburns.
 Anyone who has a history of tanning bed use.
 Anyone with a fair skin type.
 Anyone with high numbers of moles.
 Anyone who notes a mole or growth changing on their skin.

-Dermatologist Keith Llewellyn MD and Sean Fisher PA-C routinely perform skin checks and cancer screenings for early detection of skin cancers and atypical moles.
+Dermatologist Keith Llewellyn MD and our physician assistant (PA-C) routinely perform skin checks and cancer screenings for early detection of skin cancers and atypical moles.
 Skin cancer is the most common type of cancer in the United States.
 There are many types of skin cancers including, Basal Cell Carcinoma (BCC), Squamous Cell Carcinoma (SCC), and Melanoma.
 With early detection and proper treatment, the cure rate for BCC, SCC and Melanoma can exceed 95%.

 How It Helps

 Full skin examinations and self-monitoring of your skin for suspicious, new or changing skin lesions can lead to early detection of precancers, atypical moles and skin cancer.
 Early detection and treatment lead to higher cure rates, smaller surgeries and better cosmetic outcomes.

 What to Expect